HowestDAE/DAE13-alessandromanzini/README.md

 Additional screenshots and demos work well in this space.

 ### Controls
-* left/right arrows to move
+* LEFT/RIGHT ARROWS to move
-* down arrow to duck
+* DOWN ARROW to duck (inverted if gravity inverted)
-* space to jump
+* SPACE to jump
-* lshift to dash
+* LSHIFT to dash
-* 'a' to shoot
+* A to shoot
+* Z to dash
+* X to switch weapons
+* ESC to pause (Controls screen)
+* Hold Q to quit the level

 <p align="right">(<a href="#readme-top">back to top</a>)</p>